JuliaGraphics/Colors.jl/README.md

 ### LUV

-A percuptually uniform colorpsace standardized by the CIE in 1976.
+A perceptually uniform colorpsace standardized by the CIE in 1976.
 See also LAB, a similar colorspace standardized the same year.

 ```julia